 Air pollution is the third leading cause of death worldwide, and most large cities, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a closer look at the history of air pollution in Lagos to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in Lagos to better understand the current situation, and where things may be heading.

 Lagos became the capital of the British-controlled protectorate of Nigeria in January 1914, and has since become the largest city in West Africa, with an estimated metropolitan population of nearly 15 million.